madsportslab/madsportslab.github.io/test-article-dude.md

 what gives with this stuff man?

-you know, i don't nkow
+you know, i don't know